-It is important to talk to a doctor before reducing or stopping prescription medication or starting an herbal supplement.
-Some herbs can cause side effects or interact with other medications.
+Talking with a doctor before reducing or stopping prescription medication or starting an herbal supplement is important.
+Many medications derived from ingredients in herbs can be potent, cause side effects, and interact with other medications.

-Here, we describe 9 herbs and supplements that could help to alleviate anxiety.
+Here, we describe nine herbs and supplements that could help alleviate anxiety.

 The 8-week study involved 58 participants with perceived stress.
-Each participant randomly received one of three treatments: Ashwagandha extract at doses of either 250 milligrams (mg) per day or 600 mg per day, or a placebo.
+Each participant randomly received one of three treatments: Ashwagandha extract at doses of either 250 milligrams (mg) per day, 600 mg per day, or a placebo.

 Participants who took 600 mg of ashwagandha reported significantly reduced stress levels.
-However, participants who took the lower dose of ashwagandha did not report a reduction in stress.
+However, participants who took the lower dose of ashwagandha did not report a stress reduction.

 People can take ashwagandha as a tablet or in liquid tincture form.

 Chamomile is a flowering herb similar in appearance to a daisy.
-There are two types of chamomile that people can use medicinally: Roman chamomile and German chamomile.
+People can use two types of chamomile medicinally: Roman chamomile and German chamomile.